raemadeline/css-for-engineers/articles/1_selectors.md

 **Hello** World

-This is called a descendant selector, because you are selecting the descendand (`<span>`) of the parent (`<p>`).
-The selectors read from outside in, so first looking at all DOM elements that are `<div>`s, then inside searching for `<p>` elements.
+This is called a descendant selector, because you are selecting the descendant (`<span>`) of the parent (`<p>`).
+The selectors read from outside in, so first looking at all DOM elements that are `<p>`s, then inside searching for `<span>` elements.
 This is useful when you want to override default styling for a special component like a panel or a modal.

 ### Combinators